 Correctly understood, forgiveness is a conscious process of releasing resentful feelings.
 It frees us from being emotional victims of others, allows our hearts to breathe, and moves us one step closer to experiencing the natural flow of compassion that arises when blockages are removed.

-A significant obstacle to forgiveness is the presence of anger, rage, grief or fear that may prevent us from acting skillfully.
-We may be more comfortable directing our fury toward someone than facing those painful feelings within ourselves.
+A significant obstacle to forgiveness is the presence of anger, rage, grief, or fear that may prevent us from acting skillfully.
+We may be more comfortable directing our fury toward someone rather than facing those painful feelings within ourselves.
 Inflicting suffering on others may feel good or justifiable temporarily, but it won’t heal our wounds or offer real peace to our hearts.

 Resolving painful emotions requires that we acknowledge them without shame or self-judgment.
 Emotions are meant to move through us.
 In order to feel safe enough to experience them, we may need support, particularly if our own mindfulness is not strong enough to be fully present to our pain without getting lost in it.
 As we untie these emotional knots, we recover our perspective and clarity, and often see the hard lessons that our suffering has taught us.